klum-dsl/klum-ast/wiki/Basics.md

 The `@Field` annotation has a value of type `FieldType` where special handling of the field can be configured.
 Currently, there a two values:

-## READONLY
+## INTERNAL
-Fields marked as `READONLY` don't get dsl methods or public setters in the RW class.
+Fields marked as `INTERNAL` are not externally writable, all dsl methods as well as the dsl methods are created as protected.
 This essentially means that they cannot be changed directly by a user of the DSL.
-They can only be changed via custom mutator methods or other setters.
+They can only be changed via custom mutator (or lifecycle) methods or other setters.

 ## TRANSIENT